 The candidate's narrative should tell the story of their accomplishments in research/scholarship/creative activity, instructional effectiveness, and service.
 The narrative should provide the context, perspective and focus of the candidate's work, describing its place in their discipline and in the university, their impact on the field and their contributions to the mission of UMass Lowell.
-We recommend that an effective candidate narrative is 5 to 7 pages in length.
+The recommended length of the narrative is 5 to 7 pages.